 “I think four or five days,” she said.
 “I’m anxious to get there and finally sleep on a real bed.
 Not to mention get a hot bath.”

 Scarlet had a fire going by the time the tents and bedrolls had been placed, and she cooked the grouse in a cast iron pan while Lance looked for and found clean water.
-They were out of butter, which was a real nuisance, but she did still have some oil, so she used a little extra.
-But salt and pepper, they still had in abundance., and edible greens were still readily available along the road if you were careful.
+They were out of butter, which was a real nuisance, but she still had some oil, so she used a little extra.
+Salt and pepper they still had in abundance, and edible greens were readily available along the road if you were careful.
 Tonight, she added slices of chanterelles to the pan, giving them a pinch of salt and a tiny bit of garlic she still had in her bag.

 “I know it’s wearing to travel for so long,” Lance said.
 “And it’ll be good to get into an inn, but honestly being outdoors, eating good food, enjoying the evening sun.
 It’s not all that bad.
 Especially with good company.”